RickMcConney/PenPlotter/README.md

     - Hatch: a cross hatch style similar to blackstripes
     - Diamond: Diamond shaped pixels similar to the original poloar graph
     - Square: Simple square wave pixes.
     - Stipple: Stippled similar to stipplegen program.
+You need to pause the stipple generation before plotting or exporting.
 - Export
   - All formats (except Diamond) can be exported to standard gcode files.
+  - Comments are added to the export file to indicate the original file name and image settings.
 - The controller runs in processing 2 or processing 3

 #Compiling